qmcurrents/gimic/doc/visualization.rst

 the number of grid points.
 A grid can for example be obtained from the numgrid library (but those grids will typically be more expensive than necessary for visualisation purposes), or by writing a short script to generate a custom grid for a class of molecules.
-A universal way of generating acceptable grids for visualisation is to first generate a full regular cube, and prune all points that are further away from any atom than some threshold (we ought to provide a script for that).
+A universally useful grid can be generated with the provided script 'unstructured_grid_gen.py'.

 2. run 'grd2node.sh <grid file>' to obtain 'grid.node' which can be read by tetgen.